raspberrypilearning/time-to-make/en/step_10.md

 ## More challenges
 --- task ---
-MAKE a new step for challenage - add LED (not as main project)
+Could you add a second LED in another colour?

+Try making this blink with different timing than the first LED.

+**Tip**: you will need to define the second LED with a different variable name such as "LED2"
 --- /task ---

 --- task ---
-make the lights do something differnt when the stepper motor stops - like a little cohorography
+Try changing the LED blink pattern the LEDs when the wheel stops.

+They could speed up or slow down when the wheel is in it's final position.
 --- /task ---

 --- task ---
-make the dial do a little "dance" before choosing
+Can you make the wheel do a little "dance" before stopping.

+Experiment with `sleep()` and `stepper.rotate()`.
 --- /task ---